Registration for COVID-19 Vaccination

 If you have lost your Penn State Health-issued COVID-19 vaccination card and need proof of your vaccination status, call Penn State Health’s Health Information Management at 717-531-3798.
 Please note: this only applies to individuals who were vaccinated through Penn State Health.

 FAQs on vaccine safety

 Are the vaccines safe?

-The Pfizer-BioNTech, Moderna and Johnson & Johnson Single-Shot Janssen COVID-19 vaccines are still being studied in clinical trials and thus rare or long-term sided effects that have not been previously reported may occur.
+The FDA-approved COVID-19 vaccine and the emergency use authorized Moderna and Johnson & Johnson Single-Shot Janssen COVID-19 vaccines are still being studied in clinical trials and thus rare or long-term side effects that have not been previously reported may occur.

 You can find more detailed information on the vaccines:

 What happens if I have a side effect from the vaccine?

 Vaccines cause an immune response in the body which can sometimes cause flu-like symptoms such as body aches or even fever, chills and a headache.
 An immune response may be more likely to occur with the second dose of the Pfizer or the Moderna vaccine.
 Vaccinations with the Johnson & Johnson vaccine require only one dose.

 Learn about the difference between a vaccine side effect and an adverse event.